Navigate to...

 Before making your first API call, ensure you have completed the authentication setup and have access to the development environment.

-• Payment – Use POST /varm/v1/payment if you need to relay virtual card details to acquirer's designated payment gateway, acquirer, acquirer processor or VisaNet who can process virtual card transactions.
+• Payment Request – Use POST /varm/v1/payment if you need to relay virtual card details to acquirer's designated payment gateway, acquirer, acquirer processor or VisaNet who can process virtual card transactions.

 • Status Inquiry – Use GET /varm/v1/paymentinfo if you have existing request IDs to query.

-2. Set up the required headers based on your chosen endpoint:
+2. Set up the required headers based on your chosen endpoint.

-• For /varm/v1/payment, set the Content-Type: application/json and clientId: [your-client-id].
+• For POST /varm/v1/payment, set Content-Type: application/json.

 4. Prepare your request body (if applicable).

-For GET /varm/v1/paymentinfo, no request body is needed.
+• For GET /varm/v1/paymentinfo, no request body is needed.

 5. Make the HTTP request using your preferred HTTP client or programming language and send your API request.
+Ensure you:

 • Use HTTPS for secure communication.